21st Century Wedding Trends

 Encore and Family Weddings

 Nearly forty percent of today's weddings are "encore" events, meaning that the bride, groom, or both have been married before.
-More remarrying couples with children actively involve them in the ceremony.
+More remarrying couples with children are actively involving them in the ceremony.
 This can be reflected beautifully in the invitation and program wording, setting the family tone for guests.
-Click here to read more about encore weddings.

 Social media, such as Facebook, Twitter, and Instagram, are deeply woven into the fabric of our everyday lives and extend naturally to sharing wedding news.
 Image sharing sites such as Pinterest can help organize all your wedding visions and inspirations, making wedding planning easier and more fun.
 Just be sure to avoid oversharing, especially in the early days of your engagement when first sharing news and plans about your wedding.
 Many couples also set social media guidelines for their guests to keep their wedding ceremonies private.